Run37927/Run37927/README.md

 <p align="center"> Okay, so ...<p>

 <p align="center">The bad news is... sure, I've only had one term of studying.
 But the good news is, hey isn't that amazing how much you can learn within such a short period of time?
 And in a school setting!
-Imagine bringing that drive and absorbent mindset into the real world.
+Imagine bringing that drive and sponge mindset into the real world.
 As an employer, you can bet your bottom dollar on your ROI.</p>

 <p align="center"> Okay, but what do you know though?<p>